dqops/dqo/docs/data-sources/bigquery.md

 If you wish to use JSON key authentication, the content of the file must be replaced with a service account key in JSON format.
 You can find more details on how to [Create and delete service account keys](https://cloud.google.com/iam/docs/keys-create-delete) in Google Cloud documentation.

+!!! warning

     If you do not replace the content of the file, the Application Default Credentials will be used.

 To set the credential file in DQOps, follow these steps: